Maya Vik: Montée

 After Savoy, Maya started Montée, a progressive pop band with two friends, Erlend Mokkelbost and Anders Tjore.

 In 2009 Montée released "Isle of Now" featuring the single "Amazona" which won them the "Norwegian Grammy" for Best Pop Group.
 The second album "Rendition of You" was released on Oslo Records April 2011 featuring singles, "Ghost" (June 2010) and "Faith" (February 2011).
 "Ghost" was the band's biggest single with 25 weeks on Norwegian radio.

 Montée toured mostly in Norway and opened for Raphael Saadiq in Oslo.
 They also played a few gigs in Germany, UK and in China.
 Maya officially left Montée in 2012.

 Solo career

 Château Faux-Coupe

 Maya released her debut solo album Château Faux-Coupe in 2011 while still playing bass with Montée.
 The album was produced and co-written with Øyvind Holmboe Basmo and Chris Lie and released on Oslo Records.
 The album was released at the opening of the photo exhibition MV/AV in Oslo and both the album and the exhibition got great reviews.
 The vinyl release of Château Faux-Coupe contains the photo book from the exhibition which was sponsored by Canon.
-H&M hosted the exhibition in their flagship store in Oslo featuring with a live performance from Maya.
+H&M hosted the exhibition in their flagship store in Oslo featuring a live performance from Maya.